UCB-stat-159-s23/hw04-Group11/_sources/contribution_statement.md

 Kanglin He:
 * Completed Add tests to utils.py section
 * Completed the JupterBook section, set up the JupyterBook which includes main notebook and a visible Binder link
+* Fix the "Make new plotting utility in utils.py" function and fix the error of package pytest missing

 Henry Lam:
 * Created `data`, `figures`, and `audio` directories and saved all the associated files